Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS student guide - Lift and shift.md

 **Outcome**

-Present a solution to the target customer audience in a 15- minute chalk-talk format.
+Present a solution to the target customer audience in a 15-minute chalk-talk format.

 Timeframe: 30 minutes